Celebrating Our 2025 Grantees

 These organizations provide emergency, direct and diagnostic services, patient navigation, financial assistance, holistic complementary therapies and emotional support programs to underserved breast cancer patients.
 Grant recipients are located throughout the nine-county Bay Area.
 Grant recipients were chosen from a pool of applicants by the Foundation’s Grants Review Committee, which consists of community health and medical leaders, supporters, past and present Foundation Board Directors, many who have personally experienced breast cancer.

-We were honored to acknowledge our 2024 grantees at our annual Grants Reception on April 3rd for the important services and support they provide for breast cancer patients in our communities.
-Follow us on our social media as we feature our 2024 grantees with information about the incredible work they are doing to assist breast cancer patients in the Bay Area.
+We were honored to acknowledge our 2025 grantees at our annual Grants Reception on April 9th for the critical services and support they provide for breast cancer patients in our communities.
+Follow us on our social media as we feature our 2025 grantees with information about the incredible work they are doing to assist breast cancer patients in the Bay Area.
 For more information, read the overview of grants

 Not pictured: